PrimordialCode/Mammoth.Extensions.DependencyInjection/README.md

 You can then use the following extensions:

-- `IsServiceRegistered`
-- `GetAllServices`: resolves all keyed and non-keyed services of a given service type
+- `GetAllServices`: resolves all keyed and non-keyed services of a given service type.
+- `IsServiceRegistered`: checks whether the specified service type is registered in the service provider (keyed or non-keyed).
+- `IsTransientServiceRegistered`: checks whether the specified service type is registered as transient in the service provider (there are two versions to check for keyed and non keyed registrations).
+- `IsScopedServiceRegistered`: checks whether the specified service type is registered as scoped in the service provider (there are two versions to check for keyed and non keyed registrations).
+- `IsSingletonServiceRegistered`: checks whether the specified service type is registered as singleton in the service provider (there are two versions to check for keyed and non keyed registrations).

 #### Inspectors